 For a more academic study and design details see, Accessible Personal Transportation for People with Disabilities Using Autonomous Vehicles.
 They include the principles of universal design in the text and conclude with a list of recommendations.

 The motoring body, NRMA, predicted in 2017 that autonomous vehicles will be rolling out in significant numbers by 2020.
 Their report on the Future of Car Ownership shows the step by step progress.
-You can also get a summary of the report in an infographic.
+You can also get a summary of the report in an infographic

 UTT: A Conceptual Model to Guide the Universal Design of Autonomous Vehicles requires institutional access for a free read.

-Abstract: Autonomous vehicles (AVs) are closer to becoming a reality in changing the landscape of commercial and personal transportation.
-The launch of these vehicles come with the promise of improved road safety, reduced traffic fatalities, and enhanced mobility.
-However, there are questions as to whether the design of AVs will meet the needs of everyone, including people with disabilities and older adults.
 We argue that there exists no conceptual model that guides the inclusive design of autonomous vehicles to benefit all intended users.
 This paper proposes such a model, called the User Transportation-Activity Technology (UTT) model, which supports the inclusive design of AVs.
 We present a review of current models of assistive technology design and their drawbacks followed by an introduction of the UTT model and its application in AV design.
-This paper may benefit researchers, designers, and developers of autonomous vehicles interested in addressing accessible design issues in such vehicles.